aflors1/aflors1/README.md

 - 👋 Hi, I’m @aflors1
-- 👀 I’m interested in ... learning more about coding and Google analytics
+- 👀 I’m interested in ... learning more about coding
-- 🌱 I’m currently learning ... data analytics with Google
-- 💞️ I’m looking to collaborate on ... learning about data analytics!
 - 📫 How to reach me ... allison.flors154@gmail.com

 <!---